T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *FormElement.parameter*:

-    * *dateFormat*: yyyy-mm-dd | dd.mm.yyyy
+    * *dateFormat* = yyyy-mm-dd | dd.mm.yyyy
-    * *showSeconds*: 0|1 - shows the seconds.
+    * *showSeconds* = 0|1 - shows the seconds.
 Independent if the user specifies seconds, they are displayed '1' or not '0'.
-    * *showZero*: 0|1 - For an empty timestamp, With '0' nothing is displayed.
+    * *showZero* = 0|1 - For an empty timestamp, With '0' nothing is displayed.
 With '1' the string '0000-00-00 00:00:00' is displayed.

 Type: extra
 ^^^^^^^^^^^